leveste/EternalBasher/readme.md

 Modified version of infogram and proteh's idRehash (a tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources) to work natively on Linux.

+**idRehashCSharp**

+infogram and proteh's idRehashrewritten on C# to work natively on Linux through Mono, alternative to idRehashLinux.

 **meath00k**

 Readme explaining how to use chrispy's meath00k and Scorp's EntityHero on Linux.